education is not the filling of a vessel

 I completed a Master of Arts in English in 2011 at Rhodes University, an Honours in English in 2008, and a Bachelor of Arts degree in 2007.
 I attained a Postgraduate Diploma in Tertiary Education in 2016 from the University of South Africa and completed a Teaching with Technology course from Wits in 2017 and a Teaching English as a Foreign Language certificate from the Bay Language Institute in 2013.

-I started teaching full time in 2011 and have since taught and lectured at various schools and colleges in South Korea and Oman.
+I started teaching full time in 2011 and have since taught and lectured at various schools and colleges in South Africa, South Korea, Cambodia and Oman.
 While studying, I worked as a student intern at the Benoni City Times, Macmillan Publishers, and the Dictionary Unit for South African English.
 I also tutored English students at Rhodes University while completing my MA.

 I have worked in varied environmental and geographical settings with people from many different countries which has opened my way of thinking to new possibilities.
 I believe it is important to bring new strategies, theories, methodologies, and practices into my teaching repertoire.